 You can also use the touch probe in the Manual Operation and El.
 Handwheel operating modes to make simple measurements on the workpiece.
-Numerous programmable probe cycles are available for complex measuring tasks (see User's Manual for Cycles, Chapter 16, Checking workpieces automatically).
+Numerous programmable probe cycles are available for complex measuring tasks (see User's Manual for Cycles, Chapter 16, Automatic workpiece inspection).
 With a 3-D touch probe you can determine: